-Selling inherited property isn’t always straightforward, there are many things to consider and keep in mind.
-We’ll go over some of the main aspects of inherited properties that you should keep in mind if you are involved in the sale of one.
-Selling a home can be stressful enough on its own, adding in the potential complexities of inheritance can muddy the waters.
+Selling a home can be stressful enough on its own — adding in the potential complexities of inheritance can muddy the waters.
 We hope that this blog will help take some of the guesswork and stress out of your situation.

 The Rightful Heir

 Ideally, there will be a will that states a clear heir or heirs to the property.
-However, life can be far from ideal sometimes and it is quite common for someone to pass on without a will in place that clearly states the heir of the property.
-There may be multiple people who have claim on the property in the event that a will was not in place.
-Before any property can be sold the issue of whose property it is must first be addressed and resolved.
-If you have claim on a property, be sure to get a lawyer to help you sort out your rights.
+However, life can sometimes be far from ideal, and it is quite common for someone to pass on without a will in place that clearly states the heir of the property.
+There may be multiple people who have a claim on the property if a will was not in place.
+Before any property can be sold, the issue of whose property it is must first be addressed and resolved.
+If you have a claim on a property, be sure to get a lawyer to help you sort out your rights.

 Keeping Up With the Property